byu-cpe/ecen522r-hw-security/_pages/syllabus.md

 There will be no final exam for the course.

 ## Late Policy
-For assignments/exercises submitted late, the penalty will be 10% for each week late (rounding up), to a maximum of 30% deduction.
+For lab assignments submitted late, the penalty will be 10% for each week late (rounding up), to a maximum of 30% deduction.
 (Example: submitting 1 day late will result in a 10% penalty and 13 days late will result in a 20% penalty).
 No assignments will be accepted after the last day of class.
-This policy applies to assignments only.
-The final project deliverables must be completed on time, or no credit will be given.
+This policy applies to lab assignments only.
+The final project deliverables, quizzes, and student lecture, must be completed on time, or no credit will be given.

 ## Honor Code